CodeYellowBV/django-binder/README.md

 Code Yellow backend framework for SPA webapps with REST-like API.

 **This framework is a work-in-progress.
 There is no complete documentation yet.
 We are using it for a couple of projects and fine-tuning it.**

+## Running the tests

+There are two ways to run the tests:
+- Run directly `./setup.py test` (requires you to have python3 and postgres installed)
+- Run with docker `docker-compose run binder ./setup.py test`